Chia-Network/chia-network.github.io/collections/_posts/2021-09-01-public-bluebox-ami-release.md

 ## Reasons to Deploy

 As the fastest Timelord runs, it quickly creates Proofs of Time.
-However, these proofs are large and uncompacted, resulting in the total size of the blockchain database from becoming too big.
+However, these proofs are large and uncompacted, resulting in the total size of the blockchain database becoming too big.
 Deploying a Bluebox Timelord is beneficial in compacting those large, pre-existing blocks, thereby reducing the database file’s overall size, leading to a reduction in time and CPU workload on synchronizing the database.
 Although only one Timelord is required for driving the progression of the blockchain, many Bluebox